 Sandbags can also be helpful for preventing flooding (among other things), so they’re a good multi-purpose thing to add to your stockpile of supplies.

-Many ballistics materials companies now make fiberglass panels that are solid enough to reinforce your walls against a bullet.
+Many ballistics materials companies now make bullet-resistant fiberglass panels that are solid enough to reinforce your walls against a bullet.
 These panels are made from super-tough fibers, such as Kevlar, which are then woven and layered onto a mat using a synthetic resin.

 When a bullet hits these panels, they absorb the energy and stop it from passing through.
 Ballistic fiberglass panels need to be mounted directly onto the studs of your walls, so installing them will involve removing your current drywall.

-But, one the fiberglass is installed, it can be covered with either paneling or drywall and finished however you want.
+But, once the fiberglass is installed, it can be covered with either paneling or drywall and finished however you want.
 So, fiberglass panels are a good way to bulletproof walls without compromising the look of your home.

 In fact, unless someone opened up the drywall in your house, they’d never know the paneling was there.